Spark Studio: AI education through art. No screens

 The 5 Big Ideas in AI

-Drawn from the AI4K12 initiative, these five ideas form the backbone of every workshop — each opening a door to both technical understanding and human wisdom.
+These five ideas form the backbone of every workshop — each opening a door to both technical understanding and human wisdom.

 01